23643studentdorset/Y2S2DevOps-Project/readme.md

 sudo apt-get install php libapache2-mod-php php-mysql #To install PHP and required modules
 ```

-Now it is necessary to add the following lines to the `/etc/apache2/apache2.conf` file(This line will make Apache build PHP files):
+Now it is necessary to add the following lines to the `/etc/apache2/apache2.conf` file(This line will make Apache build PHP files).

+First open the dir.conf file:

 ```console
 sudo nano /etc/apache2/mods-enabled/dir.conf
 ```

+Them find and replace the following line:

 ```console
 <IfModule mod_dir.c>